Aerodynamics: Conservation laws

 The energy conservation equation states that energy is neither created nor destroyed within a flow, and that any addition or subtraction of energy to a volume in the flow is caused by heat transfer, or by work into and out of the region of interest.

-Together, these equations are known as the Navier–Stokes equations, although some authors define the term to only include the momentum equation(s).
-The Navier–Stokes equations have no known analytical solution and are solved in modern aerodynamics using computational techniques.
+Together, the equations are known as Navier–Stokes equations, although some authors define the term to only include the momentum equation(s).
+Navier–Stokes equations have no known analytical solution and are solved in modern aerodynamics using computational techniques.
 Because computational methods using high speed computers were not historically available and the high computational cost of solving these complex equations now that they are available, simplifications of the Navier–Stokes equations have been and continue to be employed.
-The Euler equations are a set of similar conservation equations which neglect viscosity and may be used in cases where the effect of viscosity is expected to be small.
+Euler equations are a set of similar conservation equations which neglect viscosity and may be used in cases where the effect of viscosity is expected to be small.
 Further simplifications lead to Laplace's equation and potential flow theory.
 Additionally, Bernoulli's equation is a solution in one dimension to both the momentum and energy conservation equations.

-The ideal gas law or another such equation of state is often used in conjunction with these equations to form a determined system that allows the solution for the unknown variables.
+The ideal gas law or another such equation of state is often used in conjunction with these equations to form a determined system which allows the solution for the unknown variables.